Panoramic Voltage-Sensitive Optical Mapping of Contracting Hearts using Cooperative Multi-View Motion Tracking with 12 to 24 Cameras: Methods

-To compute a single moving mesh that represents a dynamic reconstruction of the moving heart surface, we used a three-dimensional mesh tracking technique by Klaudiny et al. \cite{Klaudiny2011}.
+To compute a single moving mesh that represents a dynamic reconstruction of the moving heart surface, we used a 3D mesh tracking technique by Klaudiny et al. \cite{Klaudiny2011}, see also Fig.~\ref{fig:Fig2}F).
 This cooperative patch-based mesh tracking technique produces a single moving mesh with fixed topology and the same number of vertices over time from the individual meshes from the static reconstructions.
-It does so by tracking the vertices of a template mesh, searching for the corresponding tissue segments in both the other already pre-computed raw meshes and in the different camera images.
-In our case, the template mesh corresponds to one of the raw meshes obtained during the static reconstructions used as a reference frame.
-The reference frame shows either the heart shortly before the depolarization of the ventricles during sinus rhythm, or is an arbitrary frame in case of arrhythmias.
+It does so by tracking the vertices of a template mesh, see Fig.~\ref{fig:Fig2}B,F), searching for the corresponding tissue segments in both the other already pre-computed raw meshes and in the different camera images of another frame.
+In our case, the template mesh is derived from one of the raw meshes obtained during the static reconstructions which then serves as the reference frame (typically the first frame).
+The template meshes were created manually by cutting off the atria around the base of the heart from the selected raw mesh using Blender \cite{Blender}.
+Next, a sequence of remeshing, decimating, and smoothing (Taubin filtering) was applied to the template mesh using Blender \cite{Blender}, VTK \cite{VTK}, and Open3D \cite{open3D}.
+The remeshing and decimating determine the spatial resolution of the mesh and subsequently of the tracking and displacement vector fields.
+The resulting template meshes consist of approx. 1,000-5,000 vertices and about twice as many triangular faces, respectively, as shown in Fig.~\ref{fig:Fig2}B) and Supplementary Video \ref{video:SV3}.
+The number of vertices or faces of the raw static meshes is, depending on the input parameters of the raw mesh reconstruction, in the order of tens to hundreds of thousands of vertices / faces ($10^4-10^5$).
+The exact number is not critical as long as the resolution is about 2-5 times higher than the number of vertices / faces of the tracking mesh.
+The reference frame shows either the heart shortly before the depolarization of the ventricles during sinus rhythm or is an arbitrary frame in case of arrhythmias.
 To produce the next mesh in the sequence of frames, the algorithm uses first the reference mesh and then each previous mesh as a starting point and then computes and minimizes an error function for each vertex $v_e$ using a patch-match inspired approach \cite{Barnes2009}.
-This results in a new time-varying mesh with vertices moving in a manner such that its positions have moved in accordance with the video data from the different cameras.
+This results in a new time-varying mesh with vertices moving in accordance with the video data from the different cameras.